Skip to main content

 superintendent of the school administrative unit (SAU) and the commissioner of education (simultaneously)

 Starting mid-year?
-No separate mid-year process.
-File notice of intent within 10 calendar days of beginning home instruction, regardless of when during the year.
+File notice of intent within 10 calendar days of beginning home instruction.
+Same process as initial filing, regardless of time of year.

 20-A MRSA 5001-A